americanchuy/nutrition/README.md

-# nutrition
+# Nutrition application
 This application will be used to keep track of my nutrition.
+This application can be used to keep track of macro and micro nutrients.